ardriveapp/promise-cache/README.md

-# PromiseCache
+## PromiseCache

-`PromiseCache` is a simple, yet powerful caching library designed to cache promises, enabling faster subsequent retrievals of data.
-It's built on top of `@alexsasharegan/simple-cache`, which provides the underlying caching mechanism.
+PromiseCache is a caching library designed to cache promises, enabling faster subsequent retrievals of data.
+If you put multiple promises with the same key, it will cache the first one and return that value for subsequent retrievals.

 ## Installation